-A: School sweatshirts can be purchased through the teachers in charge of teams and clubs.
-Your son or daughter needs to be a part of one of these groups in the school in order to buy one.
+A: School sweatshirts can be purchased from ISW through the teachers in charge of teams and clubs.
+Students who are not members of a team or club may purchase the school sweatshirt through ISW.

-Q: How many pieces do they need to begin?
+Q: How many uniform pieces do students require to begin school?

-A: There is no required amount but 2 pairs of pants and 4 or 5 tops will likely be enough to get them started.
+A: There is no required amount but 2 pairs of pants, one pair of shorts and 3-4 tops will likely be enough to get them started.